Scaling Playbook12 min readLast reviewed

 Merchant Center is where Google Ads dropshipping accounts succeed or die.
 Most operators rush this step.
 Slow down here.

 Shipping settings.
-Shipping rates that match what Shopify actually charges.
-If you offer free shipping above $50, mirror that in Merchant Center.
-If shipping takes 7-14 days from your supplier, set the shipping speed to "7-14 business days" (not "3-5").
+Match what Shopify actually charges.
+If shipping takes 7-14 days from your supplier, set "7-14 business days" - not "3-5".
 Lying here gets you suspended.

 Return policy.
-Specific number of days, specific conditions, refund method.
-Google reads the policy page and the Merchant Center setting and checks they match.
+Specific days, specific conditions, refund method.
+Google checks that the policy page and the Merchant Center setting match.

 Feed.
-This is the work.
-Use Shopify's native Google channel app or the ZenoX Shopify app for richer feed control.
-Map every Shopify product to a Google product category (specific, not "Apparel" - "Apparel > Activewear > T-Shirts").
-Populate brand, GTIN if you have one, condition, availability.
-Custom labels can wait until phase 3.
+Use the ZenoX Shopify app or Shopify's native Google channel for feed control.
+Map every product to a specific Google category ("Apparel > Activewear > T-Shirts", not just "Apparel").
+Populate brand, condition, availability.
+Custom labels wait until phase 3.

-Submit the feed and wait for the first crawl.
 Most products approve in 2-24 hours.
-If anything disapproves, fix it before launching campaigns.
-Read Google Merchant Center suspension on a dropshipping store if you hit suspension.
+Fix any disapprovals before launching campaigns.
+Read Google Merchant Center suspension on a dropshipping store if you hit a wall.

 Phase 3: tracking before campaigns (week 0-1)